The two most common ways to meet a margin call are:

 Scenario 1: Depositing Funds

-You deposit $250 of cash into your account to meet the margin call requirement.
+You deposit $250 of cash into your Individual/Joint Brokerage or Trust Account that your Margin Loan is from to meet the margin call requirement.

-Your margin loan balance will reduce from $10,000 to $9,750 after you deposit $250 cash into your margin account and your account is no longer in a margin call.
+Your Margin Loan balance will reduce from $10,000 to $9,750 after you deposit $250 cash into your Individual/Joint Brokerage or Trust Account that your Margin Loan is from and your account is no longer in a margin call.

 Scenario 2: Selling Investments